MickeyKay/better-font-awesome/readme.txt

 == Changelog ==

 = 1.4.0 =
-* Fix: icon picker not working for ACF repeater field.
+* Fix: icon picker not working for ACF repeater field. (props @EJOweb and @marcochiesi)
 * Update fallback Font Awesome to version 4.4.0.

 = 1.3.4 =